 As the EV market grows and local manufacturing is established, there will be an impact on the traditional internal combustion engine (ICE) value chain.
-Unlike ICE vehicles that have over a 1000 moving parts, EVs are much simpler in that regard, with fewer parts.
-While there are valid reasons for South Africa's transition towards electric mobility, this is not without potential losses.
+Unlike ICE vehicles that have more than 1000 moving parts, EVs are much simpler with fewer parts.
+Although there are valid reasons for South Africa's transition towards electric mobility, it will not occur without potential losses.